Snowflake-Labs/snowflake-maven-gradle-plugins/README.md

 ### Authentication

-You can provide your account authentication information using a [properties file](https://docs.snowflake.com/en/developer-guide/snowpark/java/creating-session) or directly in the plugin config.
+You can provide your account authentication information using a [properties file](https://docs.snowflake.com/en/developer-guide/snowpark/java/creating-session) or individually specifying your account parameters directly in the plugin config:

-#### Properties File
+#### **Properties File**

 Create a properties file `profile.properties` in the root of the project with information to establish a JDBC connection to your Snowflake account:

 ```properties
 # profile.properties
 URL=https://MY_ACCOUNT_NAME.snowflakecomputing.com:443
 USER=username
 PASSWORD=password

 # Optional properties:
 ROLE=ACCOUNTADMIN
 WAREHOUSE=DEMO_WH